On This Page

 - Learn about common illnesses associated with travel and appropriate treatment measures for such problems as diarrhea and sinusitis.

-- Consider taking daily antibiotic prophylaxis for travelers' diarrhea for high-risk travel of less than 4 weeks' duration
+- Consider taking a daily preventive antibiotic for travelers' diarrhea for high-risk travel of less than 4 weeks' duration